No matter how much you earn, you won’t build wealth if you spend every penny you bring in.

 The greater the savings rate, the faster you can reach financial independence and optionally retire early (FIRE).
 To play around with your own numbers, see our financial independence calculator.

-If putzing around with Excel sheets isn’t your thing, don’t sweat it.
-We put together a simple savings rate calculator to help you run your own numbers and calculate your savings rate.
+If putzing around with Excel sheets isn’t your bag, don’t sweat it.
+We put together a simple savings percentage calculator to help you run your own numbers and calculate your savings rate.

 Keep in mind that every dollar you put toward savings, investments, or paying down your mortgages faster results in compounded results over time.
 Money you put toward buying rental properties starts generating more income for you, which you can in turn put toward buying more rental properties or other sources of passive income, in a snowball effect of building ever more income.